alexrudnick/dissertation/BURNDOWN.md

 ## general
   * SKIP? be able to draw curves of word training data size versus accuracy
-  * update discussion in "baseline" chapter to make sure it matches reported results

 ## multilingual
   * train systems to target any other European languages we can get a